 An “average day” in corporate development varies a lot and depends on:

-A typical “Day In The LIfe” includes the following, which you can read about in more depth in our full Corporate Development Careers article:
+A typical “Day in the Life” includes the following, which you can read about in more depth in our full Corporate Development Careers article:

-Corp Dev roles vary widely, making exact salary comparisons difficult between job titles difficult.
-Here are some compensation ranges based on what you might earn at a large company in a major financial center:
+But here are some compensation ranges based on what you might earn at a large company in a major financial center: